arendsee/packable/README.md

  * MultiParamTypeClasses - allow multi-parameter typeclasses
  * TypeSynonymInstances - allow type synonyms to be used in instance
+ * FlexibleInstances - allow nested types in instance signatures
+ * FlexibleContexts - allow nested types in contexts of instances or classes

 The Packable typeclass defines two functions for mapping between two types.
 It describes a symmetric relationship and so naturally requires two parameters.